rcarmo/docker-templates/azure-sandbox/README.md

 ## Security Considerations

 Please note that *this container exposes port 5901*.
-I ordinarily use VNC exclusively over SSH, but Windows users may not have SSH installed or trouble setting up the tunnel, so I decided to `EXPOSE` the port.
+I ordinarily use VNC exclusively over SSH, but Windows users may not have SSH installed or have trouble setting up the tunnel, so I decided to `EXPOSE` the port.
+Docker for Windows seems to only bind it locally, but your mileage may vary.

 Also, the `quickstart.sh` script should not be considered as a best practice -- if you're going to leave this running someplace, best do it properly.